z-eos/umi/README.md

 # Unified Management Interface

-**UMI** is intended to be rather flexible, though still "high level" (for use by not qualified personell), LDAP stored data UI.
+**UMI** is intended to be rather flexible, though still "high level" (for use by not qualified personell), LDAP stored data, "simple" and "user-friendly" UI.